wright-io/eno-2-1/README.md

 └─ README.md            # This documentation
 ```

+### Mobile Support

+The application includes features specifically designed for mobile devices:

+- **MediaSession API Integration**: Enables background audio playback on mobile devices, allowing the music to continue playing when the screen is locked or the app is in the background.
+The implementation:
+  - Registers the application as a media player with the operating system
+  - Provides metadata about the currently playing music
+  - Handles media control events (play/pause) from the lock screen or notification area

 ## Browser Compatibility

 This application works best in modern browsers that support the Web Audio API, including: